readthedocs/blog/securing-build-processes.rst

 Our build servers are firewalled from our application and database servers, so they have no ability to connect to them.
-Communication is done over a task queue.
+Communication is done over a task queue on a dedicated server.
 When a build is finished,
 a task is inserted into the queue, and web servers pull documentation from the build server to be served.